Other parts of the series are here:

-- Greenhouse Gas Theory
+- Greenhouse Gas Theory (this article)

 - A) Actual Temperature Data; B) Problems with the Surface Temperature Record

 - Attribution of Past Warming; A) Arguments for it being Man-Made; B) Natural Attribution

 - Climate Models vs. Actual Temperatures

 - The Lukewarmer Middle Ground

 We continue our multi-part series on the theory of catastrophic man-made global warming by returning to our framework we introduced in the last chapter.

 In the introduction, we discussed how catastrophic man-made global warming theory was actually made up of two independent parts.
 In this section, we will discuss the first of these two parts, the greenhouse gas effect, which is the box in the upper left of our framework.

 For those unfamiliar with exactly what the greenhouse effect is, I encourage you to check out this very short primer.
 Essentially, certain gasses in the atmosphere can absorb some of the heat the Earth is radiating into space, and re-radiate some of this heat back to Earth.
 These are called greenhouse gasses.
 Water vapor is a relatively strong greenhouse gas, while CO2 is actually a relatively weak greenhouse gas.